santiagohenn/route-analyzer/README.md

 ## Overview

 This project provides a UDP-based client and server for network route analysis, with configurable parameters via a shared `config.ini` file.
-The client sends timestamped packets to the server, which timestamps them with the reception time and echoes them back, enabling latency and jitter analysis.
+The client sends timestamped packets to the server, who upon receiving them, timestamps them with the reception time and echoes them back, enabling latency and jitter analysis.

 ---